Wanted:

 Medicare-covered home health services begin for your eligible loved one

-View occasional caregiver training videos relevant to your loved one’s care needs
+View caregiver training videos relevant to your loved one’s care needs

-Provide care and daily updates on your loved one’s health status and participate in user research
+Provide care and updates on your loved one’s health status and occaionally share your feedback on the program

-You already play a central role in your loved one's care team
+You already play a central role on your loved one's care team

-With consistent support and a dedicated care navigator, you’ll have the resources you need to help prevent avoidable health events that tend to happen between doctor or home health visits.
-That saves our health system time and money.
-It’s valuable work and it deserves compensation.
+Now you can have the consistent support and resources you need to help prevent avoidable health crises that tend to happen between doctor or home health visits.
+That saves you and our health system time and money.
+It’s valuable work and we want to compensate you for it.

-We have room for 50 families in this study.
+We have room for 50 families in this program.

-Find out if yours can be one of them today.
+Find out if yours can be of them today.

 Who can participate?

-You and the person you care for must live in Allegheny or Westmoreland County and meet certain requirements to qualify for this study.
+The person you care for must live in Allegheny or Westmoreland County.
+And you both must meet certain requirements to qualify for this program.

 Can pass a criminal background check